HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Sample prompt:

-"Cover: where to find the expense tool in Workday, how to upload a receipt, how to submit for approval.
-Note: emphasise the submission policy’s timeline.”
+"Cover: where to find the expense tool in Workday, how to upload a receipt, how to submit it for approval.
+Note: highlight the submission policy timeline."

 Let the AI know how the content will be delivered.
-This affects tone, pacing, and word choice.
+This influences the tone, pacing, and choice of words.

 Sample prompt:

-'Write this as a script for a talking head avatar, with short, clear sentences and pause points for visual callouts.'
+"Write this as a script for a talking head avatar, using short, clear sentences and natural pause points for on-screen visual callouts."

-Paste your script into HeyGen and use the preview tool to watch it come to life.
-Then refine it as needed.
-Use follow-up prompts such as:
+Paste your script into HeyGen and use the preview tool to see it come to life.
+Then refine it as required.
+You can use follow-up prompts such as:

 - Make this more concise for a 60-second version.

-- Include an example of a common error and how to fix it.
+- Include an example of a common mistake and how to correct it.

 Custom Voice Type